Roei-Bracha/AnyVisonHW/README.md

 the app will be served in http://localhost:80

-did my best to answer the goal - but I had only 2 days before i go back to the aramy.
+did my best to answer the goal - but I had only two days before I go back to the army.

-all the key functions are working but the design coud be better and same for the authentication.
+all the essential functions are working, but the design could be better and the same for the authentication.

 ## **the assiment:**